amead77/SCAD-tube_supp_bracket/README.md

-# Bracket for putting tubs on
+# Bracket for putting tubes on

 Customisable SCAD file.